 Finally, after an hour in the foil I went ahead and pulled the ribs and got them ready to platter:

 With so much sugar in the gochujang, rub and cider, we got some nice char, but nothing was burnt.
 The first rib I ate was the darkest of the bunch and it was spectacular.

 Lately, when I’ve been plating my BBQ, I’ve been adding a sprinkle of rub right before serving.
 I find this works incredibly well on pulled pork so I started doing it with all sorts of BBQ and even steaks.
 Not a heavy coating, just a dusting.
 Trust me:

-But time to sample:
+Time to sample: